1. Success and failure of your Emergency Evacuation Plan

 Leaving no stone unturned and making the plan fit your specific organisation takes a lot of thought and discussion.
-Thereby, plans, no matter how complex, should have an adequate quick action guide for those in the emergency control organisation (first responders), which can easily be referred to prior and during emergencies.
-Similarly, we have found that a checklist often works well and can be established reviewed and made workable during exercises and the like.
+Thereby, no matter how complex, methods should have an excellent quick action guide for those in the emergency control organisation (first responders).
+So they can easily be referred to before to and during emergencies.
+Similarly, we have found that a checklist often works well and can be established, reviewed and made workable during exercises and the like.

 By the way, we refer to the emergency control organisation or emergency response team as first responders.
 They are the link between the incident occurring and the emergency services.
 Therefore the emergency services could be classified as second responders.

-The head of our team is Senior Director Ken Walker who studied fire technology at Swinburne University.
-Furthermore, just retiring from a long career in the fire services which saw him responsible for multiple activities focused around preparedness, response and recovery.
+The head of our team is Senior Director Ken Walker, who studied fire technology at Swinburne University.
+Furthermore, just retiring from a long career in the fire services saw him responsible for multiple activities focused on preparedness, response, and recovery.
 Thus, providing emergency management for 38 years during both operational and non-operational activities.

 We work closely with clients to ensure the emergency management plan fits well with their organisation.
-Regularly, providing guidance and the physical establishment or review of the emergency management plan.
-In addition to this, we are familiar with state legislation processes right across Australia and therefore can provide emergency management planning coordination Australia Wide
+We are regularly providing guidance and the physical establishment or review of the emergency management plan.
+In addition to this, we are familiar with state legislation processes right across Australia and therefore can provide emergency management planning coordination Australia Wide.

 Finally, if you would like to learn more about our services, please make contact with us.